(ex EN a tide)

 Limitations of use: Because of the uncertain relevance of the rat thyroid C-cell tumor findings to humans, prescribe exenatide ER only to patients for whom the potential benefits are considered to outweigh the potential risks.
 Exenatide ER is not recommended as first-line therapy for patients who have inadequate glycemic control on diet and exercise.

-History of or family history of medullary thyroid carcinoma (exenatide ER only); patients with multiple endocrine neoplasia syndrome type 2 (exenatide ER only); hypersensitivity to exenatide or any component of the formulation.
+Hypersensitivity to exenatide or any component of the formulation; history of or family history of medullary thyroid carcinoma (exenatide ER only); patients with multiple endocrine neoplasia syndrome type 2 (exenatide ER only)

 Immediate release: Initial: 5 mcg twice daily within 60 minutes prior to a meal; after 1 month, may be increased to 10 mcg twice daily (based on response)